mcolombosperoni/an-introduction-to-backend-for-beginners/course/day4/exercise.md

-# Learn how to implement a simple web application using JEE features
+# Learn how to implement a simple web application using SpringBoot and SpringMVC

 Download [backend-course_day4.zip](backend-course_day4.zip) file and import into your IDE as maven project.